seejwy/fileupload/README.md

 ## Setting up
 Run npm install in both the root and /backend.
+( I included .env file here only for this time. )

 ## Starting Project
 Run npm install in both the root and /backend.